-* FAU Core: One of the humanities or social science courses listed elsewhere in the catalog that satisfies the FAU Core Curriculum requirements for all four-year students.
-These include courses that satisfy the writing component for Writing Across the Curriculum (Gordon Rule); these must be passed with a "C" or better.
-See an advisor to discuss satisfying these with the minimum number of credits.

-** Must be passed with a "C" or better.

 # Technical electives: These must be approved by an advisor.
 Three, one-semester periods of Cooperative Education - Computer Engineering (COT 3949) can be counted as one computer engineering technical elective.

 Second Bachelor's Degree Individuals seeking a second bachelor's degree must satisfy all admission and degree requirements of a first bachelor's degree.
 The minimum number of FAU credits (beyond those used for the first degree) needed to earn a Bachelor of Science in Computer Engineering is 30 credits at the 3000 level or higher.